juzu/juzu/README.md

 ##### Bean visibility

 By default CDI consider that any class can be a managed bean, we want to restrict that in Juzu and instead decide which beans can be seen or not.
 The `@Export` annotation is used to declare the classes seen by CDI.
+This apply to Juzu classes.

+Application classes are all exposed to CDI by default.

 ##### Invocation scopes

-Three scopes exist matching the various portlet life cycles
-- @RequestScoped : similar to the spec one
+- @RequestScope: a request scope is available, subdivided into three finer scopes
-- @ActionScoped : valid during process action
+    - @ActionScoped : valid during process action phase
+    - @MimeScoped : valid during process render or resource phase
-- @RenderScoped : valid during render action
+    - @RenderScoped : valid during render phase
+    - @ResourceScoped : valid during resource phase
+- @FlashScoped : propagate an object from an action to a render phase.
+- @SessionScoped : bound to the portlet session life cycle